jptr218/fdrop/README.md

-# fdrop
-Airdrop for windows
+# Fdrop will basically be Aidrop just for Windows.
+Coming soon!